 The College's democratic structure and egalitarian ethos originate from the inspirational leadership of its first President, Sir Isaiah Berlin.
 Most unusually, all College members share a single "Common Room" and there is no "High Table".

 Food and Drinks

 Breakfast in Hall is included in the B&B overnight rate (excepting specifically discounted "room only" bookings).
-There is a varying menu of cooked items on most mornings, with a seasonal cold spread of meats and cheeses on other days.
-A selection of cereals, croissants, toast, yogurts, fruits, and juice are provided daily.
-Hot drinks are served to table by attentive waiting staff.
+A range of cooked items are supplemented with cereals, croissants, toast, yogurts, fruits, juice, and hot drinks.
 Please advise at time of booking if you have any special dietary requirements, and we will do our best to accommodate.

 Guests are also welcome to join College members for lunch (weekdays and Saturdays) and supper (weekdays only).
 These meals are "canteen style", with a selection of hot dishes, self-service salad bar, cold drinks, wine, desserts and other supplementary items.
 Payment is in cash (only) at the till, and no prior booking is required.